beyondstorage/go-storage/docs/design/16-loose-mode.md

 ## Compatibility

-- More compatibility error could be returned as `loose` mode will on as default
+- More `ErrCapabilityInsufficient` could be returned as `loose` mode will be on as default
-- Some error could be returned as `CompatibilityError` instead of `PairError`
+- Some error could be returned as other error structs instead of `PairError`
+- `PairError` will be removed

 ## Implementation